edwardbarak/blogScrape/README.md

 # Blog Scrape
-> Python library to extract contents from blogs
+> Python library to extract blog content

 Writes blog post text to file, then goes to the next blog post and does it again until there aren't anymore posts.When